Illinois Youth Center - Harrisburg

 Source: IDJJ Official Website

-DOJ Bureau of Justice Statistics Investigation
+DOJ Bureau of Justice Statistics — National Survey of Youth in Custody

 Source: Bureau of Justice Statistics